-classification used The classification used for coding the recruitment information on subject of study is based on the destatis classification of 2010/11.
-Coding decisions can differ from destatis recommendations for coding degree programs into subjects of study due to individual decisions based on extensive research (lbid.).
+classification used The classification used for coding the recruitment information on field of study is based on the Federal Statistical Office (Destatis) for the winter semester 2010/11 (Statistisches Bundesamt, 2011).
+Coding decisions can differ from Destatis recommendations for coding degree programs into fields of study due to individual decisions based on extensive research.